sashadev-sky/Tweeter/README.md

 - `rails s` - runs the server
 - in the browser, visit `localhost:3000` (default port.
 If you have a different one, you can find it specified in your terminal after running the server)

+### login
+- username: test
+- password: testtest

 ### Features

-- custom auth pattern
+- Hand rolled user authentication system
-- real time search functionality
+- Real-time search functionality
-- ability to follow and unfollow users
+- Ability toggle follows
-- user mentions in posts
+- User mentions in posts
-- infinite feed scroll
+- Infinite feed scroll
-- partials for dry code
+- Partials for dry code
 - Adheres to a RESTful API

-- implement JS promises for readability
-- jbuilder for building JSON API??
+- JSON data feeds built in jBuilder DSL